hearthstone-gg/app/README.md

 `` socket:ping `` The socket pinged

 ##emits socket events
-`` subscribe `` Sends a request to hoins a socket.io room for the given token
+`` subscribe `` Sends a request to join a socket.io room for the given token

 ##test events
 ```javascript